NCAS-CMS/cfdm/docs/source/tutorial.rst

    `~Constructs.get_key` method of the `Constructs` instance:

    .. code-block:: python3
-      :caption: *Get the construct key of the construct with name "latitude".*
+      :caption: *Get the construct key of the construct with identity "latitude".*

       >>> t.constructs('latitude').get_key()